analmahata/analmahata/README.md

 <div>
   <h2>👻 About</h2>
   <p>
     Hello, and welcome!
-I'm Anex, a frontend web developer hailing from the enchanting state of West Bengal, India.
+I'm Anal Mahata, a frontend web developer hailing from the enchanting state of West Bengal, India.
 With a passion for creating captivating digital     experiences, I specialize in frontend web development, and my love for code knows no bounds.
 Allow me to introduce myself and share a glimpse into my journey       and expertise.
   </p>
   <p>
     For me, frontend web development is not just a profession; it's an outlet for creative expression.
 Armed with a wide array of languages, including HTML, CSS,       SCSS, JavaScript, PHP, TypeScript, MySQL, Python, and Java, I embrace every project with enthusiasm.
 My mission is to bring design concepts to life and create      visually appealing and interactive user interfaces that leave a lasting impact.